About the Property:

 Kimberley started working at Numinbah trails as a junior and never left.
 She was raised on the family farm at Gilston.
 Animals, Horses were and still are Kimberley’s passion which is evident by the number of horses, dogs, cattle a pig called Hamlet and anything else that needs a home.
 David and Kimberley were married in 2005 and continue to operate Yowgurrabah and Numinbah Valley Adventure Trails.

 Both David and Kimberley are long-time members of the rural fire brigade in Numinbah Valley and Gilston.
-David is the training and second officer of Gilston and Kimberley is the V C E rep and is training for her crew leaders.
+David is the training and First officer of Gilston and Kimberley is Third officer and V C E rep and is training for her crew leaders.

 Kimberley’s passion for horses has seen her competing in pony club, eventing, and now western pleasure with her horse prince they make a formidable team providing a challenge to all those they compete against to date they have won or placed in most Halter events and now prince has become very competitive in ridden events.

 As a yearling prince won his Hunter in hand at National level and placed consistently in halter at both state and national level.
 He then went on as a 2 year old to go reserve national champion at halter and overall QLD State Champion 2 year old.
 This year he has so far won his 3 year old National Halter champion with state show still to come.
 Kimberley now has another horse called Tex and hold QLD and National awards in ridden events